 So keep playing with all those high-tech gadgets and continue believing that those who’ve warned of the Brave New World’s electronic concentration camp are simply delusional crackpots.

 Steve Spingola is an author and retired Milwaukee Police Department homicide detective.
 He is set to appear on TNT’s show “Cold Justice,” on February 14.
 His latest book, Best of the Spingola Files, Vol. I & II, is available at Amazon.com.

 If your organization is on the lookout for an outstanding guest speaker, please consider the Spingola Files’ Psychology of Homicide presentation.
 For more information, visit www.badgerwordsmith.com and click the “seminars & presentations” icon.

-© Steven Spingola, Wales, WI, 2013
+© Steven Spingola, Wales, WI, 2014